 David McNulty created Kitchen & Bath Creations now known as McNulty Design Group, Inc. in 1993 with one simple dream…to create eye popping spaces that function effectively for every individual person whose lifestyle and physical abilities dictate their environment and brings joy to daily living.

-McNulty has designed and produced thousands of kitchens, bathrooms, and other rooms for nearly 23 years.
-He owns and operates the business from his first luxury showroom in Park Ridge, IL.
+McNulty has designed and produced thousands of kitchens, bathrooms, and other rooms for nearly 27 years.
+He owns and operates the business from his home in Mount Prospect, IL.
 In addition to creating award winning kitchens and baths, he designs and builds bedrooms, closets, home offices, libraries, and basements, dining room, living rooms, and media centers.

 As an advocate of sustainable design and renovation practices, McNulty showcased some of his talent in the Museum of Science and Industry's exhibit "Smart Home: Green + Wired".
 McNulty accepted the honor and challenge from the Museum's Director of Special Exhibitions, Anne Rashford, to provide FSC certified lumber, virtually formaldehyde free casework, and VOC free finishes for their kitchen cabinetry, bath cabinetry, and millwork for the exhibit located on the Museum’s grounds.